hatedamon/Roblox-Spoofer-TITAN/README.md

 ## INCOMPLETE PROJECT

-This isn't complete yet ⌛ Snapshot functionality hasn't been fully implemented.
+This isn't complete yet ⏳ Snapshot functionality hasn't been fully implemented.

 ## OPEN SOURCE PROJECT

-🤦 I'm not gonna paywall such a simple program, like some people like to do.
+I'm not gonna paywall such a simple program 🤦 like some people like to do.

 ## Features